 How do I use gfJules Flour in a recipe calling for Cake Flour?

-gfJules Flour is already very similar in protein to regular cake flour, so you can simply use it 1:1 or you may substitute 2 Tbs. of gfJules Flour with gluten-free cornstarch.
+gfJules Flour is already very similar in protein to regular cake flour, so you can simply use it 1:1.
+If you have any troubles with a recipe calling for cake flour, you may substitute 2 Tbs. of gfJules Flour with gluten-free cornstarch.

 How do I use gfJules Flour for a Bisquick-like Baking Mix?